HariKrishnanMurugan/Multicast-NDS-Application/README.md

 **About:**

-This is the repository containing the Android application code base for DNS Resolution in local network
+This is the repository containing the Android application code for mutlicast DNS Resolution in local network
-1. First Button Publish - Publish a static service (Service Name: MyService001)
+1. First Button Publish - Publish a mDNS service
 2. Second Button Scan   - Scan the above published service
 3. Third ButtonFind BLE - Find the nearby BLE Devices and connect with that.